kbckbc/portfolio/README.md

 ## Who am I?
 I'm studying at WashU, but half a year ago I was working as a software engineer at Korea Securities Depository (KSD) in Korea more than 13 years.
 (If you are interested in my resume, click [**here**](https://github.com/kbckbc/portfolio/blob/main/resume_bcgwak.pdf))
-I have experience in developing systems with many users, cooperative development for large-scale systems, and finally, I have a sense of challenge.
+I have experiences in developing systems with many users, cooperative development for large-scale systems, and finally, I have a sense of challenge.
 It has been a long time dream of me to work in the US, and I am challenging the process.
-I’m still working on finding the dots as in Steve Jobs' speech.
+I’m still working on 'Finding the dots' as in Steve Jobs' speech.

 ## Table of contents
 * [Thesis](#Thesis)